kha4w2/cyber-defender-labs/SOC Analyst Tier 1 track/OSKI/README.md

 ---

-## 📸 Evidence Snapshots
-*(Refer to uploaded screenshots for detailed views of network activity, process trees, and configuration extracts.)*

----

 ### ✅ Lessons Learned:
 - Malware often uses simple encryption (RC4) with static keys for string obfuscation.
 - Timestamps in PE headers can reveal initial compilation times.